-- In mild to moderate depression Psychological intervention is generally first line unless; past history of moderate or severe depression or initial presentation of subthreshold depressive symptoms that have been present for a long period (typically at least 2 years) or subthreshold depressive symptoms or mild depression that persist(s) after other interventions.
-In these cases antidepressant medication should be considered after excluding treatable causes. - As per NICE guidelines, 1st line treatment is with an SSRI and then 2nd line is with either an alternative SSRI or an antidepressant from a different class.
+- In less severe depression Psychological intervention is generally first line unless; past history of more severe depression or initial presentation of less severe depressive symptoms that have been present for a long period (typically at least 2 years) or less severe depression that persists after other interventions.
+In these cases, antidepressant medication should be considered after excluding treatable causes. - As per NICE guidelines, 1st line treatment is with an SSRI and then 2nd line is with either an alternative SSRI or an antidepressant from a different class.
 Consider tolerability of side effects and interactions with other co-existing physical health problems / medication.
 Also see NICE CG91 - If no response to an adequate trial of two antidepressants then consider referral to Older Adult CMHTs.
 Consider earlier referral if concerns about risk. - Antidepressants generally take longer to work in older adults, so it is important to explain to patients that it may take as long as 6-8 weeks before the full benefit is felt in order to ensure an adequate trial is undertaken. - If dual antidepressants may be appropriate then refer to Older Adult CMHTs.